PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 	}
 ```

-...with the only difference being that we *`do`* the code inside of the curly brackets at least once, *before* we do the check.
+...with the only difference being that we *`do`* the code inside of the curly brackets at least once, *before* we check the condition.

 So now you can see we are trying to use the `answer` variable before it even exists!